mcreutz/playground/software_dev/software_design_principles.md

 High-level modules should not depend on low-level modules.
 They should depend on abstractions and abstractions should not depend on details, rather details should depend on abstractions

-# Reasons
+# Goals
 - Re-usability
-- Coupling
-- Cohesion
+- Low coupling / high cohesion